 Document delivery services sell you copies of articles, sections of books and other materials for a fee.

 Traditionally, document delivery services work out of a particular library.
-Three excellent traditional services are NYPL Premium Services (212-592-7200), which works out of the New York Public Library, British Library Direct, which works out of the British Library, and the Michigan Information Transfer Source or "MITS," which works out of the University of Michigan library system (734-763-5060).
+Two excellent traditional services are NYPL Premium Services (212-592-7200), which works out of the New York Public Library, and British Library Direct, which works out of the British Library.

 A service called Documents Delivered works out of about 20 libraries, including the Library of Congress, the British Library, the New York Public Library, the Linda Hall library and NTIS.
 They could be your one-stop-shop.